Blog Hero

 • Sudden changes in your vision

-Conjunctivitis, or pink eye, happens when the thin layer covering the white part of your eye gets inflamed.
+Conjunctivitis, or pink eye, occurs when the thin layer covering the white part of your eye, the conjunctiva, becomes inflamed.
 The cause of the inflammation determines the type of pink eye you have.

 Viral Pink Eye

-This type is very contagious and often comes with a cold.
+This type of conjunctivitis is highly contagious.
 It typically causes a watery discharge and may start in one eye before spreading to the other.
+It can occur while sick, but most people get viral conjunctivitis after touching a contaminated surface and then touching their eye.

 Bacterial Pink Eye

 Caused by bacteria, this form of pink eye often creates a thicker, pus-like discharge.
-It can sometimes happen along with an ear infection.
+It can sometimes happen along with an ear infection, is more common with contact lens wearers and is also considered to be highly contagious.

 Allergic Pink Eye